Synchronized step multilevel Markov chain Monte Carlo: Background

-We can clearly see how the variance of the MLMC estimator can be reduced by increasing the correlation between the level dependent functional estimators.
-In standard MLMC applications, when exact sampling is possible for the forward problem, this can be easily achieved by sharing samples for both the fine and coarse estimators at a particular level.
-This technique is particularly evident in Stochastic Differential Equations \cite{giles_multilevel_2015} and hyperbolic PDE's \cite{cliffe_multilevel_2011}.
+we write the variance as $\mathbb{V}[Y_{\ell}] = 2V(1-\rho_{\ell})$.
+The variance of the MLMC estimator can be reduced by increasing the correlation between the \textit{successive} level-dependent functional outputs $Q_{\ell}$ and $Q_{\ell-1}$.
+In standard MLMC applications, when exact sampling is possible for the forward problem, correlating successive level estimators is achieved by sharing samples of the highest fidelity $L$ for both the estimators at a particular level.
 However, for inverse problems, the distributions of each level may be different and correspond to the inverse problem at each such level.